custom-components/pyscript/docs/reference.rst

 @pyscript_compile
 ^^^^^^^^^^^^^^^^^

-By default in pysript all functions are async, so they cannot be used in ``task.executor``, as callbacks or methods in python packages that expect regular functions, or used with built-in functions like ``map`` or special class methods that are called by python internals (eg, ``__getattr__`` or ``__del__``).
+By default in pyscript all functions are async, so they cannot be used in ``task.executor``, as callbacks or methods in python packages that expect regular functions, or used with built-in functions like ``map`` or special class methods that are called by python internals (eg, ``__getattr__`` or ``__del__``).